Bali Diary

 When I asked for cut chilli, they said they had none.
 Hello, is this Bali?
 Instead, they offered me Indo-brand chilli sauce – I guess it’s not ketchup, at least…

-Overall, the service was impeccable, but not a reason to return for food that seemed like it was made in any random Melbourne cafe.
+Overall, the service was impeccable, but it was not a reason to return for food that seemed like it was made in any random Melbourne cafe.

 Thankfully, the day picked up from there.

 We went to Canggu Periplus, where I got another Balinese-themed book.
-Then we decided to chill in the Airbnb and ordered lunch.
+Then we decided to chill in Airbnb and order lunch.
 We had Ayam Tulang Lunak Warung Rahayu (soft-boned grilled chicken).
 100% recommend.

 In the evening, we went to a pottery class, followed by a Balinese massage at Lotus Echo and dinner at Babi Guling Men Lari.
 The food was okay; I wouldn’t say I liked it, but Fafa did.
 So maybe it’s more of personal preference, or maybe I couldn’t lower my standard after tasting Babi Guling Pak Egi in Ubud.